hvtuananh/wikipedia-extractor/README.md

      -o, --output= dir     : place output files in specified directory (default current)
      -l, --link            : preserve links
-     --help                : display this help and exit
+     -g, --geo             : only extract pages with geo information --help                : display this help and exit

 Example of Use